 Who Is Steve Harvey?

-Born in West Virginia in 1957, Steve Harvey got his start in stand-up comedy.
+Steve Harvey got his start in stand-up comedy.
 He went on to land a hosting gig on Showtime at the Apollo and his own WB sitcom, and became one of the four comedians featured in Spike Lee's The Original Kings of Comedy.
 Harvey launched a long-running radio program in 2000, channeling its content into the best-selling relationship book Act Like a Lady, Think Like a Man.
 He went on to host a pair of daytime talk shows and currently hosts the long-running game show Family Feud.

 Early Life and Career